Balcha Safo

 Dejazmach Balcha Safo (ባልቻ ሳፎ; 1863 – 6 November 1936), popularly referred to by his horse-name Abba Nefso, was an Ethiopian military commander and lord protector of the crown, who served in both the First and Second Italo-Ethiopian Wars.

-Originally of humble birth, Balcha Safo, along with Habte Giyorgis Dinagde, was one of many Agemja prisoners of war during Ethiopian Emperor Menelik II's expansions south between 1875 and 1889.
-He came to the notice of Emperor Menelik II, who brought him back to Addis Ababa where Balcha was educated.
-His ethnicity is disputed with some sources claiming that he was an ethnic Gurage and others claiming he was an ethnic Oromo.
-He made his reputation, according to oral tradition, in the Battle of Mek'ele, and later at the Battle of Adwa (March 1, 1896), and was rewarded with elevation to the aristocratic status of dejazmach.
+He made his reputation, according to oral tradition, at the Battle of Adwa (March 1, 1896), and was rewarded with elevation to the aristocratic status of Dejazmach.
 Later Balcha was appointed a provincial Governor (Shum).
 He was later a key member of the conservative provincial elite who, in the 1920s, were often at odds with the modernising reforms and rising power of the Regent, Ras Tafari Makonnen.
 Tafari Makonnen would later force Dejazmach Balcha into retirement, albeit an honourable one, in 1928, from which he would emerge in 1935 to fight against the Fascist invasion, resulting in his death in 1936.

 Biography

 Early career

+Originally of humble birth, Balcha Safo, along with Habte Giyorgis Dinagde, was one of many castrated prisoners of war taken during Menelik II's expansions into the Hadiya state under Hassan Enjamo between 1875 and 1889.
+His ethnicity is disputed with some sources claiming that he was an ethnic Gurage and others claiming he was an ethnic Oromo.
 Balcha came to the notice of Emperor Menelik II who brought him back to Addis Ababa where he was educated.

 He distinguished himself at the imperial court and showed particular skill in military exercises and theory.
-He made his reputation, according to oral tradition, in the Battle of Mek'ele, and later at the Battle of Adwa, after which he was rewarded with elevation to the aristocratic status of dejazmach.
+He made his reputation during the First Italo-Ethiopian War when he served as the chief gunner of the Ethiopian artillery.
+According to oral tradition, he would achieve fame and notoriety during the Battle of Adwa when he replaced a dead cannoneer and began to aim the cannon himself.
+After the war he was rewarded with elevation to the aristocratic status of dejazmach.

 From 1898 to 1908, Balcha was Shum (or governor) of Sidamo province.
 After the death of Dejazmach Yilma Mekonen in 1907, he became the Shum of Harar from 1910 to 1914.
 From 1917 to 1928, he again served as Shum of Sidamo.